 Daily Quotes and Sutras

-Bhagavad Gita QuoteChapter VII: The Yoga of the Division of Wisdom
+Bhagavad Gita QuoteChapter IX: The Yoga of the Royal Science and Royal Secret

 (Krishna speaking to Arjuna)

 Whoever offers Me with devotion and a pure mind (heart), a leaf, a

 flower, a fruit or a little water-I accept (this offering).

 Whatever thou doest, whatever thou eatest, whatever thou offerest

 in sacrifice, whatever thou givest, whatever thou practiseth as